veryfastman/nix-config/INSTALL.md

 ## Install

-- Copy the config to /mnt/persist so it doesn't get deleted by impermanence
+- Copy the config to /mnt/persist so it doesn't get erased by impermanence

 ```
 cd /mnt
 cp -r etc/nixos persist
 ```

-- Finally, install the system and reboot after the installation is finished
+- Install the system and reboot after the installation is finished

 ```
-nixos-install --root /mnt --flake /mnt/etc/nixos#your-machine
+nixos-install --root /mnt --flake /mnt/etc/nixos#your_machine
 reboot
 ```